CyberfusionIO/php-core-api-client/README.md

     ->dtoOrFail();
 ```

-### Authentication
+## Authentication

-The API is authenticated with a username and password and returns an access token.
-This client takes care of
+Authenticate with the Core API using a username and password.
+This client takes care of authentication.
-authentication.
-When the authentication fails, it will throw the `AuthenticationException`.

-To get credentials, contact Cyberfusion.
+If authentication fails, `AuthenticationException` is thrown.

+Don't have an API user?
+Contact Cyberfusion.

-### Requests
+## Requests

 The client uses a fluent interface to build requests.

-The client uses DTOs to map the API responses to objects.
-To view
+To view all possible requests:

+- Start with the connector
-all possible requests, start with the connector, go to the desired resource and call the desired endpoint.
-All endpoints use
+- Go to the desired resource
-parameters or DTOs to send data to the API.
+- Call the desired endpoint

+Code example:

 ```php
 use Cyberfusion\CoreApi\CoreApiConnector;